 The most effective and most expensive lead removal method is to replace the leaded plumbing components with nonleaded components.
 This procedure often involves replacing copper pipes and lead solder with plastic PVC pipes (NSF-pw labeled).
 Replacing home plumbing components will be effective only if the source of the lead is within the home plumbing system.
 If the lead contamination originates from outside the home within a public water system's lead service lines, this method may be of limited use.

-Tap Water: Public Water Supplies with lead service lines or an adverse lead-testing experience (i.e., more than 10 percent of its household lead sampling results showing an exceedance of the EPA Action Level of 15 ppb) will be in violation of the National Primary Drinking Water Regulation for lead.
+Tap Water: Public Water Supplies with an adverse lead-testing experience (i.e., more than 10 percent of its household lead sampling results showing an exceedance of the EPA Action Level of 15 ppb) will be in violation of the National Primary Drinking Water Regulation for lead.
 The water utility must then notify the public and the local government of the violation and undertake corrective treatment measures.
 These measures may include replacement of lead service lines and/or the addition of corrosion-preventive chemicals to the drinking water.
 These chemical corrosion inhibitors added to the tap water may be sufficient to abate any dangerous lead concentrations in buildings with leaded plumbing components.
+In 2011, Congress passed the Reduction of Lead in Drinking Water Act (RLDWA), revising the definition of lead free by lowering the maximum lead content of the wetted surfaces of plumbing products (such as pipes, pipe fittings, plumbing fittings and fixtures) from 8% to a weighted average of 0.25%, establishing a statutory method for the calculation of lead content, and eliminating the requirement that lead free products be in compliance with voluntary standards established in accordance with SDWA 1417(e) for leaching of lead from new plumbing fittings and fixtures.

-Bottled Water: Bottled water is regulated Federally as a pure food product.
-Instead of accepting EPA's 15 ppb Action Level for lead in bottled water, a Congressional law mandated the FDA to issue a different, 5 ppb, SOQ for allowable levels of lead in bottled water.
-Furthermore, FDA Good Manufacturing Practices for Bottled Water (GMPs) prohibit water bottlers from using any food contact material (tanks, pipes, fittings, pumps, bottling equipment, containers, closures, etc.) which might adulterate or render the bottled water product unsafe -- including, of course, contamination by lead.
-All bottled waters which use public water supplies as their source, at a minimum, remove chlorine and chloramines as the early part of their water treatment and product purification train.
+Bottled Water: Bottled water is regulated federally by the United States Food and Drug Administration as a food product.
+Instead of accepting EPA's 15 ppb Action Level for lead in bottled water, the FDA issued a lower, 5 ppb, SOQ for allowable levels of lead in bottled water.
+Furthermore, FDA Good Manufacturing Practices for Bottled Water (GMPs) prohibit water bottlers from using any food contact material (tanks, pipes, fittings, pumps, bottling equipment, containers, closures, etc.) that might adulterate or render the bottled water product unsafe -- including, of course, contamination by lead.
+All bottled waters that use public water supplies as their source, at a minimum, remove chlorine and chloramines as the early part of their water treatment and product purification train.

 Any finished bottled water product found to be in violation of the FDA's 5 ppb lead SOQ for any reason and without exception is subject to removal from the market and must be destroyed.